 SWITCH OFF SCREENS

-This month, let's spend less time staring at a screen and more time with the people who are right there in front of us.
+This challenge is about spending less time staring at a screen and more time with the people who are right there in front of us.

 Do you know how much time you spend on your phone or computer or staring at the TV each day?
 What could you be doing instead?